 If these parties or others who came into contact with the truck could have had anything to do with your accident, then they may be held liable.
 A knowledgeable Vancouver truck accident lawyer can review the information available about your accident to identify every potentially liable party.

-Evidence We May Use in a Truck Accident Claim
+Evidence We May Use in a Semi-trailer truck Traffic collision Claim

 Another reason truck accidents are so complex is because they involve a huge amount of evidence.
 Relevant evidence in your claim could include: